Cultivation Artemisia annuaDownload in pdf

 - If necessary, provide shelter from the sun or wind when young plants are first planted out.

-- Do not worry about variations in the shape and height of the plants.
+Don’t worry about variations in plant shape and height.

 After 2 weeks in the field, when the plants reach a height of 30 to 50 cm, plants can be coppiced or pruned by cutting 5 to 10 cm off the top.
 Topping will produce more productive plants with more branches.
 This harvest can be used for its health benefits as well as the final harvest.

 1. World Health Organisation.
 WHO monograph on good agricultural and collection practices (GACP) for Artemisia annua L. 2006.

 2. Sougnez A. Étude des principaux facteurs de la production de l’armoise annuelle (Artemisia annua L.) sur le domaine de l’organisation « Le Relais – Sénégal) : Effet de la densité et de la fertilisation.
 Master’s thesis bioengineer in agronomic sciences, under the supervision of Pr.
 Guy Mergeai, Gembloux, Gembloux Agro-Bio Tech (ULiège).
 2017.
 (Study of the main factors in the production of annual mugwort (Artemisia annua L.) in the field at “Le Relais – Senegal: Effect of density and fertilisation).

 3. AGRISUD.
 L’agroécologie en pratiques – GUIDE édition 2020.
 2020.
 (Agroecology best practices)